 Crossing his arm over his chest, he raised an eyebrow at her.
 “Right.”

-“Fine,” she mutttered.
+“Fine,” she muttered.
 “I promise I won’t come back without you.”

-They turned back toward the door, and Hollis’ lurched forward, her head swimming violently.
+They turned back toward the cave, and Hollis’ lurched forward, her head swimming violently.
 Eion caught her, tugging her into his side as they both stood there and stared.
-The door they’d come through was gone as if it had never been there.
+The opening they’d come through was gone as if it had never been there.